SILOX Water Repellents

 I would be suspicious of purchasing any product claimed to permanently stop moisture from penetrating the surface of your brick or adobe.
 Nor would I be fooled by their seeming persuasive arguments that their product is one that deeply penetrates into the surface of the material and creates a permanent barrier for water.
 Again, this claims cannot be substantiated in my opinion and flies in the face of the decades of personal experience I have in dealing with water-repellent products made particularly for adobe.

 The Silox Adobe Water Repellent is also a product that penetrates into and below the surface of the adobe, leaving a slight sheen on the surface of the adobe.
-It does comes with a better than average industry guarantee of five years, but I would be disingenuous to make a claim that the Silox, as excellent of a product that it is, is a one-time, never to be reapplied, miracle product.
+It does comes with a limited guarantee of three years, but I would be disingenuous to make a claim that the Silox, as excellent of a product that it is, is a one-time, never to be reapplied, miracle product.

 One of the reasons for some of these outrageous claims is that the manufacturers are based in non-desert areas.
 When they test their products, they are not testing them in the harsh desert environments like what we have in Tucson, Phoenix, or Yuma.
 The intense heat and sun, lack of shade and humidity that are common in the summer months of a desert environment, are true game changers for the manufacturing claims of most of these companies that only test their products in climates that are not subjected to the severe environmental challenges we face here.